maanantai 16. syyskuuta 2024

 The local independent radio station used to broadcast an excellent news analysis every day at five-thirty, right in the midst of dinner preparations.
 For love or money, I couldn't bring myself to turn it off.
 After all, you can't let yourself get out of touch; and it wasn't as if it were TV--my eyes were still one-pointed.
 For months I went on working with half my mind, listening with the other.

 It took a while for the evidence to mount up.
 Occasional injuries weren't such a big deal.
 Salting the soup twice or overcooking a carrot or two still wasn't serious.
 Missing steps in the recipe?--who's to know, anyway?
 The real problem wasn't with the food.
 It was with the cook.
 A half hour of the Latest and I was decidedly rattled by the time I got to the dinner table--fragments of half-heard news reports skittering through my mind, veiled predictions of war, famine, and depression weighing me down, leaving a terrible taste in my mouth, distracting me from our family and their more immediate concerns.
 I was gradually coming to realize that it isn't just food you serve your family.
 I wanted to nourish them in subtler ways as well: my state of mind couldn't help but affect theirs.
-If I wanted our meals to take place in a congenial, relaxed atmosphere, I had not choice but to come to the table in a calm, cheerful, and relatively unified state of mind.
+If I wanted our meals to take place in a congenial, relaxed atmosphere, I had no choice but to come to the table in a calm, cheerful, and relatively unified state of mind.

 So little by little, news coverage gave way to music.
 Before long, though, that too came to be a distraction.
 If I were going to listen to music, I wanted to listen to good music, and give it my complete attention.
 Five-thirty was obviously not the time.
 At last the radio was stilled, and I was able to admit to myself how deeply satisfying it is to work in silence, the mantram bubbling away within, providing a peaceful, regular rhythm to work by.